oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 Todos Items
 ```

-Your card should look like this:
+Your card will look like this:

 {% img blog/workflows-workshop/Workflows_Compose_card.jpg alt:"The Compose card" %}{: .center-image }